 The cortex takes in information from our environment and interprets the world around us, and if it senses danger, it can send information to the amygdala which can then activate the fear response.
 For example, while on a hike if you see a long, slender shape on the path, the amygdala immediately makes a rough assessment of the situation and interprets this threatening shape as a snake (better safe than sorry), and the body reacts automatically by jumping out of the way before the cortex has had time to register the shape as a stick.
 Once the cortex interprets the object as safe, it sends a message to the amygdala but the amygdala response takes some time to terminate and furthermore adrenaline has already been dumped into your body system.
 Thus, the anxiety response may continue for several minutes to an hour depending on the initial level of amygdala activation.

 The cortex is also capable of igniting anxiety by generating its own thoughts and images without any stimulation from the environment.
 Worries and obsessions are essentially being created from within the cortex itself.
-The cortex also has the ability to dwell and ruminate on these thoughts and images which then activates the amygdala which then activates the fear response.
+The cortex also has the ability to dwell and ruminate on these thoughts and images, whether they are real or not, which then activates the amygdala which then activates the fear response.

 The cortex can also plan ahead and foresee anxiety provoking situations in the future which leads to anticipatory anxiety.
 In addition, the cortex can worry and ruminate about fearful situations in the past.
 In a sense, the cortex is capable of worrying about the past and the future, scaring the amygdala in the present.